 - Licensed by Means of Accreditation by the Commission for Independent Education, Florida Department of Education.
-Additional information regarding this institution may be obtained by contacting the Commission at 2650 Apalachee Parkway, Suite A, Tallahassee, FL 32301, toll-free telephone number 888-224-6684. - Accredited by the Accrediting Council for Continuing Education and Training (ACCET).
+Additional information regarding this institution may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400, toll-free telephone number 888-224-6684. - Accredited by the Accrediting Council for Continuing Education and Training (ACCET).
 ACCET is located at 1722 N Street NW, Washington DC 20036, (202) 955-1113. - Authorized by the Georgia Nonpublic Postsecondary Education Commission. - Member of Florida Association of Postsecondary Schools and Colleges, Motorcycle Industry Council, Corporate Member-American Motorcyclist Association, National Association of Student Financial Aid Administrators, Marine Industries Association, Marine Retailers Association of America, International Jet Sport Boating Association and The Chamber, Daytona Beach & Halifax Area (386) 255-0981. - Licensed by the State of Minnesota, Higher Education Services Office pursuant to Minnesota Statutes Chapter 141. - This School is authorized under Federal law to enroll nonimmigrant alien students. - Eligible students may apply to the following agencies for determination of benefits while attending WyoTech: Veterans Administration, Bureau of Indian Affairs, and Vocational Rehabilitation. - WyoTech, Daytona Beach is authorized by the Tennessee Higher Education Commission.
-This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility.
+This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility. - Regulated by the Indiana Commission on Proprietary Education, 302 West Washington Street, Room E201, Indianapolis, IN 46204-2767, 1-800-227-5695 or 317-2332-4219; advertising code AC-0249. - Approved and Regulated by the Texas Workforce Commission, Career Schools and Veterans Education, Austin, TX 78778.